Skip to main content

 Why it matters

-Batted-ball tendency turns individual rate stats into a single mechanical story about a hitter's typical attack angle and its consistency, which is more useful for diagnosing swing-plane patterns than any one rate in isolation.
+Batted-ball tendency turns individual rate stats into a single mechanical story about a hitter's typical attack angle and its consistency.
+This is more useful for diagnosing swing-plane patterns than any one rate in isolation.

 Related guides & benchmarks